Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Function 4: Scheduled Training (Timer)**
 - "Runs every 5 minutes in dev (for rapid testing), every 30 days in production."
 - "Automatically retrains model with latest update patterns."
-- "This keeps the model adaptive—as Microsoft's update patterns evolve, our model evolves."
+- "This keeps the model adaptiveï¿½as Microsoft's update patterns evolve, our model evolves."

 **Why Serverless?**
-- "Zero infrastructure management—no VMs to patch."
+- "Zero infrastructure managementï¿½no VMs to patch."
-- "Auto-scaling—handles Patch Tuesday traffic spikes automatically."
+- "Auto-scalingï¿½handles Patch Tuesday traffic spikes automatically."
-- "Cost-efficient—only pay for execution time, not idle time."
+- "Cost-efficientï¿½only pay for execution time, not idle time."
-- "Event-driven—perfect fit for timer triggers and HTTP webhooks."
+- "Event-drivenï¿½perfect fit for timer triggers and HTTP webhooks."

 ---